CybercentreCanada/assemblyline4_docs/docs/installation/appliance.md

 !!! tip
     The secrets are used to set up during bootstrap so make sure you change them before deploying the ```al``` chart.
+!!! warning
+    Be sure to update any values as deemed necessary ie. FQDN

 ## Deploy Assemblyline via Helm: